tagion/tagion/docs/docs/tools/dartutil.md

 Output file could have any extension.
 Dartutil writes output in HiBON format.

-To open output file using `hibonutil` it should have extenson `.hibon`.
+To open output file using `hibonutil` it should have extension `.hibon`.

 Default value: path generated with random seed.
 Variants of this path:
 ```